shradhn97/My-Portfolio/README.md

 👉 To make it look **really professional**, I recommend:
 1. Adding **screenshots of each page** (`/static/screenshots/`) so they display nicely in README.
 2. Replacing `yourdomain.com` with your real portfolio link.
 3. Updating the email with your contact email.

-Do you want me to also **design a banner image** (like a hero header for README with your name + "Software Developer") that you can put at the top of `README.md`?
 📋 Roadmap
  Add animations & transitions
  Integrate blog section
  Add detailed case studies for projects
  Enable contact form email notifications

 📫 Contact Me
 📧 Email: your.email@example.com
 💻 GitHub: shradhn97
 💼 LinkedIn: Shradhananda Mishra